passenger94/shoes3/shoesManual_redcarpet01.md

 ### start() » self ###

 Both types of timers automatically start themselves, so there's no need to use this normally.
-But if you [[Timers.stop]] a timer and would like to start it up again, then by all means: use this!
+But if you <span style="color:blue">Timers.stop</span> a timer and would like to start it up again, then by all means: use this!

 ### stop() » self ###